top of page

 Working Together to Let Kids with Asthma

-School-Based Asthma Therapy Program for Children (SBAT)
+School-Based Asthma Therapy (SBAT) Program for Children

 Facilitating the Administration of Controller Medication for Children with Asthma While in School

-In the United States, historically marginalized children suffer disproportionately from asthma and suboptimal treatment with preventive medications is common.
+In the United States, many children suffer from asthma and suboptimal treatment with preventive medications is common.
 The School-Based Asthma Therapy (SBAT) Program provides children with uncontrolled persistent asthma controller medication doses daily while at school, given to them by a school nurse or a trained staff member.
 The SBAT program also provides resources for school nurses and staff, healthcare providers, and caregivers to assist children with asthma experience fewer symptoms and enjoy a better quality of life.
-This evidence-based intervention program, in collaboration with healthcare providers, improves health and academic outcomes, ability to partake in physical activities, and can make a positive difference in the quality of life for children with asthma.
+This evidence-based intervention program, in collaboration with healthcare providers, improves health and academic outcomes, ability to engage in physical activities, and can make a positive difference in the quality of life for children with asthma.

 Resources for